-Section 2202.
 Entitlement to Comprehensive Paid Leave Benefits.

-- Sets forth the requirements to qualify for benefits, which include: - Filing an application; - Having (or anticipate having) at least four caregiving hours (defined below) in a week ending at any time during the 90-day period prior to submitting an application or no later than 90 days after such date; - Having wages or self-employment income at any time during the period beginning with the most recent calendar quarter that ends at least four months prior to the start of the individual's benefit period and ending with the month before the benefit period begins; and - Has at least \$2,000 in wages during the most recent eight-calendar quarter period that ends at least four months prior to the start of the individual's benefit period (for benefit periods beginning in calendar year 2024). - A worker's benefit period begins with the month that ends the first week in which the individual has at least four hours of qualified caregiving. - In the case of retroactive benefits, the benefit period begins with the later of the month that ends the first week in which the individual has at least four hours of qualified caregiving, or the first month that begins during the 90 days before the application is filed. - Benefits begin in January 2024. - Defines "caregiving hour" as a one-hour period that a worker engages in qualified caregiving (i.e., an hour for which an individual may receive federal benefits). - "Qualified caregiving" is any activity performed instead of working for monetary compensation (generally including wages, paid time off, or paid sick leave) and must be undertaken for a reason that is a qualified reason for unpaid leave under the Family and Medical Leave Act (FMLA) or is in order to care for a qualified family member who has a serious health condition under the FMLA. - The types of family relationships are expanded beyond those in FMLA and "qualified family member" is defined as a spouse (including a domestic partnership in a civil union) and a spouse's parent; a child and a child's spouse; a parent and a parent's spouse; a sibling and a sibling's spouse; a grandparent, a grandchild or a spouse or either; and any other association by blood or affinity that is equivalent to a family relationship. - A worker does not need to be eligible for unpaid leave under the FMLA for hours to be considered qualified caregiving for the purposes of this program. - All full-time and part-time workers are covered, including gig workers and other selfemployed workers.
+- Minor changes made to the House-passed version of the bill. - Sets forth the requirements to qualify for benefits, which include: - Filing an application; - Having (or anticipate having) at least four caregiving hours (defined below) in a week ending at any time during the 90-day period prior to submitting an application or no later than 90 days after such date; - Having wages or self-employment income at any time during the period beginning with the most recent calendar quarter that ends at least four months prior to the start of the individual's benefit period and ending with the month before the benefit period begins; and - Has at least \$2,000 in wages during the most recent eight-calendar quarter period that ends at least four months prior to the start of the individual's benefit period (for benefit periods beginning in calendar year 2024). - A worker's benefit period begins with the month that ends the first week in which the individual has at least four hours of qualified caregiving. - In the case of retroactive benefits, the benefit period begins with the later of the month that ends the first week in which the individual has at least four hours of qualified caregiving, or the first month that begins during the 90 days before the application is filed. - Benefits begin in January 2024. - Defines "caregiving hour" as a one-hour period that a worker engages in qualified caregiving (i.e., an hour for which an individual may receive federal benefits). - "Qualified caregiving" is any activity performed instead of working for monetary compensation (generally including wages, paid time off, or paid sick leave) and must be undertaken for a reason that is a qualified reason for unpaid leave under the Family and Medical Leave Act (FMLA) or is in order to care for a qualified family member who has a serious health condition under the FMLA.

-- Permits paid time off for the death of a spouse, parent or child and is limited to 3/5 of the numbers of hours in the worker's regular workweek (i.e., three workdays for someone who normally works five days a week). - The following workers are not eligible for benefits: - Those covered by a "legacy state" paid leave program under Section 2208; and - Those who are receiving employer-provided paid leave that is reimbursed under Section 2209. - Benefits are not paid for the week during which the worker dies. - Workers are ineligible for benefits for five years after any finding that they used false statements to secure family and medical leave benefits. - Impact: Creates a federal paid leave program and describes who qualifies for said program and under what circumstances they qualify.
+- The types of family relationships is expanded beyond those in FMLA and "qualified family member" is defined as a spouse (including a domestic partnership in a civil union) and a spouse's parent; a child and a child's spouse; a parent and a parent's spouse; a sibling and a sibling's spouse; a grandparent, a grandchild, or a spouse of either; and any other association by blood or affinity that is equivalent to a family relationship. - A worker does not need to be eligible for unpaid leave under the FMLA for hours to be considered qualified caregiving for the purposes of this program. - All full-time and part-time workers are covered, including gig workers and other self employed workers. - The following workers are not eligible for benefits: - Those covered by a "legacy state" paid leave program under Section 2207; and - Those who are receiving employer-provided paid leave that is reimbursed under Section 2208. - Workers are ineligible for benefits for five years after any finding that they used false statements to secure family and medical leave benefits. - Impact: Creates a federal paid leave program and describes who qualifies for said program, and under what circumstances they qualify.
 Leave will be provided for activities that would quality for unpaid leave under the Family and Medical Leave Act (FMLA).

-Section 2203.
 Benefit Amount.